Victor Lindelöf: 2019–20 season

 In September 2019, Lindelöf signed a new contract until 2024, with the option of a further year.
 On 1 December 2019, he played 90 minutes and scored his only goal in the season in a league match against Aston Villa that ended 2–2 draw.
 He ended the season making 35 appearances and scoring one goal in the league, the third most in league appearances within the club that season coming behind Harry Maguire and David de Gea who both played all 38 matches, forming a defensive partnership with Maguire in the process.

 2020–21 season

 On 20 December 2020, Lindelöf scored his first goal of the 2020–21 season in a 6–2 home win against Leeds United.
 He played the full 90 minutes on 2 February 2021 in Manchester United's Premier League record-equalling 9–0 home win against Southampton.
 On 26 May 2021, he played the full 120 minutes as Manchester United lost in the 2021 UEFA Europa League final to Villarreal after a 10–11 penalty shoot-out in which Lindelöf scored United's 10th penalty kick.

+2022–23 season

+Lindelöf spent the majority of the season serving as a backup to Lisandro Martínez and Raphaël Varane, alongside Harry Maguire, until the centre-back pairing both fell injured in a 2–2 UEFA Europa League draw with Sevilla in April.
+Promoted to first-choice, he would play the full 120 minutes of Manchester United's FA Cup semi-final victory against Brighton & Hove Albion on 23 April, where he scored the winning penalty in the shootout which ended 7–6 in United's favour, securing a place in the final against Manchester City.
+He also played the FA Cup-final against Manchester City on 3 June, which City won 2–1.
+At the conclusion of the season, Lindelöf was the most accurate passer in the league, with a pass completion rate of 93.1%.

+2023–24 season

+On 11 November 2023, Lindelöf scored his first goal for Manchester United since December 2020 in a 1–0 win over Luton Town at Old Trafford.
+In December 2023, Manchester United announced they triggered their option to extend Victor Lindelof's contract by a year, until July 2025.

+2024–25 season

+On 2 March 2025, Lindelöf missed a penalty in a fifth round FA Cup penalty shootout against Fulham.
+Lindelof's kick was too central, allowing Fulham to knock Manchester United out of the competition.

+In May 2025, Manchester United announced that Lindelöf would be leaving once his contract expired at the end of the 2024–25 season.

+Aston Villa

+On 1 September 2025, Lindelöf joined Aston Villa on a free transfer.
+On 13 September 2025, he made his Aston Villa debut as a second-half substitute in a 0–0 away draw at Everton, playing in midfield.